rubel75/fold2Bloch-VASP/README.md

     ...

 ### Plotting results
 The Matlab code `utils/ubs_dots.m` or the octave code `utils/ubs_bmp.m` are designed to assist with plotting the band structure and the Bloch weights.
 Please refer to its input section for description of user input variables.
 Each plotting tool has its own pros/cons.
-Below is a sample of the Matlab plot for the unfolded band structure of a dilute GaP:N alloy.
+Below is a sample of the MATLAB plot for the unfolded band structure of a dilute GaP:N alloy.
 It is followed by a different style plot of a dynamic band structure in a perovskite lattice generated using Octave `utils/ubs_bmp.m` and gnuplot `utils/f2b-band-structure.plt` from [Phys.
 Rev. Materials **2**, 114604 (2018)](https://doi.org/10.1103/PhysRevMaterials.2.114604).

 <img src="https://github.com/rubel75/fold2Bloch-VASP/blob/master/graphics/GaP%2BN.png" width="600">